-As Pakistan prepares for national and provincial elections next week (July 25), Pakistani Christians are concerned a change in power could bring more persecution.
+As the country prepares for national and provincial elections next week (July 25), Christians in Pakistan are concerned a change in power could bring more persecution.
 In the world’s sixth-largest country of 210 million, persecution of Christians continues to increase, ranking Pakistan at No. 5 on the World Watch List.

 Next week’s elections mark a critical pivot point in the Muslim-majority country plagued with political, ethnic, and religious discord and violence.
 And Our Pakistani brothers and sisters have asked us to pray with them in this pivotal time for them and their country.

 To help you pray with Pakistani Christians, we asked our local church network ALIVE how our brothers and sisters are praying.
 Below, we offer five things to know about the elections and five critical prayers you can pray for this catalytic time in the lives of Pakistani believers.